-Sow your tomato seeds now, and you’ll harvest a rich mixture of color and flavor later this year.
+Sow your tomato seeds during the spring planting season and you’ll harvest a rich mixture of color and flavor later this year.

 Maritime Canada and New England

 Woodcocks and redwing blackbirds are calling, reassuring us that warmer days are on the way.
 Start early greens such as mustard, mesclun mix, arugula, spinach, lettuce and cilantro in cold frames or a greenhouse bed.
 Prune fruit trees, fertilize, and weed berry canes and asparagus.
 (Wet spring soil makes for easy weeding.)